CodCodingCode/NEAT-Pong-RL/README.md

 - NEAT-Python

 ### Installation
-Clone the repository and navigate to the directory:
+Clone the repository and navigate to the directory!